-() Includes the results of the Pharmacy Services segment, which was acquired on June 24, 2015.
+(\) Includes the results of the Pharmacy Services segment, which was acquired on June 24, 2015.

-(1) As of February 27, 2016, the Company early adopted Accounting Standard Update No. 2015-03, Interest-Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs issued by the Financial Accounting Standards Board in April 2015.
-The effect of the adoption on the Company's consolidated balance sheet is a reduction in other assets and long-term debt, net of current maturities of \$85,827, \$84,199, and \$93,681 as of February 28, 2015, March 1, 2014, and, March 2, 2013 respectively.
+- (1) As of February 27, 2016, the Company early adopted Accounting Standard Update No. 2015-03, Interest-Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs issued by the Financial Accounting Standards Board in April 2015.
+The effect of the adoption on the Company's consolidated balance sheet is a reduction in other assets and long-term debt, net of current maturities of \$85,827 and \$84,199 as of February 28, 2015 and March 1, 2014 respectively. - (2) As noted above, and further detailed in Note 4 to the consolidated financial statements, in connection with the Sale, the Company has applied discontinued operations treatment for the Sale as required by Accounting Standards Codification 210-05-Discontinued Operations ("ASC 210-05").
+In accordance with ASC 205-20, the Company reclassified the assets and liabilities to be sold, including 1,932 stores (the "Acquired Stores"), three (3) distribution centers, related inventory and other specified assets and liabilities thereto (collectively the "Assets to be Sold" or "Disposal Group") to assets and liabilities held for sale on its consolidated balance sheets, and reclassified the financial results of the Disposal Group in its consolidated statements of operations and consolidated statements of cash flows for all periods presented.